Allianz: Operations

 Allianz has operations in over 70 countries and has around 150,000 employees.
-The parent company, Allianz SE, is headquartered in Munich, Germany.
+The parent company, Allianz SE, is headquartered in Munich.
 Allianz has more than 100 million customers worldwide and its services include property and casualty insurance, life and health insurance and asset management.
-In 2013 it was number 25 on the global Forbes 2000 list.
+In 2013, it was number 25 on the global Forbes 2000 list.

 Australia

-Allianz Australia Insurance Limited began in 1914 as The Manufacturers’ Mutual Accident Insurance Association Limited (MMI).
-Allianz acquired majority ownership of MMI in 1998 and it became a wholly owned subsidiary of Allianz.
+Allianz Australia Insurance Limited was founded 1914 as Manufacturers Mutual Insurance (MMI).
+Allianz acquired MMI in 1998.

 Allianz Australia operates throughout Australia and New Zealand and through its subsidiaries offers a range of insurance and risk management products and services.
-Subsidiaries of Allianz Australia include Club Marine, Allianz Life and Hunter Premium Funding.
-In 2012, Allianz Australia announced a multi-year agreement with the SCG Trust to rename the Sydney Football Stadium to Allianz Stadium.
+Subsidiaries of Allianz Australia include Club Marine, Allianz Life, Allianz Partners and Territory Insurance Office (TIO).

+In 2012, Allianz Australia became the naming rights sponsor of the former Sydney Football Stadium.
+In 2022, the deal was renewed for a further six years and a newly rebuilt Allianz Stadium, designed by Cox Architecture, opened its doors in 2022.
+Allianz is also an ongoing partner of the Australian Olympic Team, Paralympics Team and Football Australia.

+Allianz Australia acquired Westpac Banking Corporation's general insurance arm in 2021.
+They entered an exclusive agreement to distribute general insurance products to the bank's customers for 20 years.

+In January 2025, it was announced that Allianz Australia would sell its subsidiary Hunter Premium Funding to Pemba Capital Partners.